Here are all the tools I’ve researched, tested and used to maintain my sourdough starter

 19qt Plastic bins (to hold starter while coming to peak)

-2) A utensil to stir the starter ingredients, here are the preferred utensils, in order of preference:
+Here are the preferred utensils, in order of preference:

 For small batches of starter…